Zahawi praises university ties with Europe as he meets Portugal’s president

 Nadhim Zahawi has praised the UK’s strong ties with Europe in higher education as he met the president of Portugal.

-The Education Secretary visited Imperial College London alongside the president of Portugal, Marcelo Rebelo de Sousa, and the country’s prime minister, Antonio Costa.
+The Education Secretary visited Imperial College London alongside the president of Portugal, Marcelo Rebelo de Sousa.

 During the visit, they explored the university’s data observatory, where they saw images of the Mars Rover, science laboratories and Imperial’s ocean wave basin – where different waves are simulated as part of research into renewable energy.